haacked/haacked.com/_posts/2014-01-06-quack-like-a-duck.markdown

 My guess is that in practice, conflicts like this where a method has the same name, but different type, is rare enough that Ruby and Python developers don't worry about it too much.

 Also, with such dynamic languages, it's possible to monkey patch an object to conform to the implicit contract if it doesn't match it exactly.
 Say if you have a `RobotDuck` you got from another library you didn't write and want to pass it in as a duck.

+_Thanks to [GeekSam](https://github.com/geeksam) for reviewing my Ruby and Python idioms_.